 Business Cycle Dating

-The National Bureau's Business Cycle Dating Committee maintains a chronology of U.S. business cycles.
+The NBER’s Business Cycle Dating Committee maintains a chronology of US business cycles.
 The chronology identifies the dates of peaks and troughs that frame economic recessions and expansions.
 A recession is the period between a peak of economic activity and its subsequent trough, or lowest point.
 Between trough and peak, the economy is in an expansion.
 Expansion is the normal state of the economy; most recessions are brief.
 However, the time that it takes for the economy to return to its previous peak level of activity or its previous trend path may be quite extended.
-According to the NBER chronology, the most recent peak occurred in February 2020, ending a record-long expansion that began after the trough in June 2009.
+According to the NBER chronology, the most recent peak occurred in February 2020.
+The most recent trough occurred in April 2020.

 The committee's approach to determining the dates of turning points is retrospective.
-It waits until sufficient data are available to avoid the need for major revisions.
-In particular, in determining the date of a peak in activity, and thus the onset of recession, it waits until the committee members are confident that a recession has occurred, even in the event that activity begins to rise again immediately.
+In making its peak and trough announcements, it waits until sufficient data are available to avoid the need for major revisions to the business cycle chronology.
+In determining the date of a peak in activity, it waits until it is confident that a recession has occurred.
+Even in the event that activity began to rise again immediately after the announcement of a peak, the committee would find that a new expansion was underway, and the upturn would not be a continuation of the previous expansion.
 As a result, the committee tends to wait to identify a peak until a number of months after it has actually occurred.
+Similarly, in determining the date of a trough, the committee waits until it is confident that an expansion is underway.
+Even in the event that activity began to decline again immediately, the committee would consider this a new recession, not a continuation of the previous recession.
+Thus, the committee also waits to identify a trough for a period of time after it has actually occurred.